 The Sony Alpha 7 IV feels very comfortable to shoot with.
 The handgrip is large enough for most hand sizes to hold comfortably, though the camera starts to feel uncomfortable when shooting for longer periods.
 The texture on the grip feels nice and provides a secure hold on the camera.
 Most of the buttons provide decent physical feedback, although the shutter button feels very mushy with an overly shallow half-press, so it can take some getting-used-to if you're used to shutter buttons that provide more tactile feedback.

-The electronic viewfinder (EVF) is quite large, with a fairly high resolution, so you get a clear image when shooting through the viewfinder.
-There's very little, if any, lag when shooting.
-The rubber around the eyecup isn't the softest or most comfortable.
+The Sony a7 IV has a large EVF with a fairly high resolution, so you get a clear image when shooting through the viewfinder, but the rubber around the eyecup isn't the softest or most comfortable.
+Thankfully, there's very little, if any, lag when shooting.

 In keeping with newer releases like the Sony a7s III, Sony has thankfully brought its updated menu system to the Sony a7 IV.
 It's a well-organized interface with clearly delineated submenus and settings.
 Unlike previous iterations like the Sony a7 III, the screen is also fully touch-capable, meaning you can navigate it with touch as well as with the joystick or directional pad.
 It also includes a custom 'My Menu' tab, making it very easy to access frequently used settings.